poppy-project/poppy-com/extra/doc/protocol_definition.md

  - RS485-
  - PTP

-Wire RS485+ and RS485- form a half-duplex serial link using **RS485**.
+Wire RS485+ and RS485- form a half-duplex serial bus using **RS485** that is shared by all the connected devices.
 This bus is the main communication way.
 The **PTP** wire means "point to point", it is used for hardware detection and allows direct communicatation with the next or previous module.

 Each of these links (PTP or RS485) can be used to communicate.